 c.
 Rules which have been amended may be reinstated to their original version provided that Rule 6(b) section D is met.

-We the undersigned as representatives of US SAILING, US SAILING’s Umpires Committee and the Umpire Committee Distribution Sub Committee hereby agree to abide by and act to enforce the Umpire Committee Rules, Recipient Rules and Fund Governing Rules found in this document.
+We the undersigned as representatives of US Sailing, US Sailing’s Umpires Committee and the Umpires Committee Distribution Subcommittee hereby agree to abide by and act to enforce the Umpire Committee Rules, Recipient Rules and Fund Governing Rules found in this document.
 We also agree that future representatives of these associations and association committees shall act to enforce and abide by all of The Fund rules.